Symmetry in language statistics shapes the geometry of model representations: Co-occurrence model with symmetry

-We begin by considering the case when the words of interest are uniformly spaced on the latent continuum (e.g., the 12 months or historical years).
-The words then occupy sites on a latent semantic \textit{lattice}.
-Under periodic BC, the corresponding submatrix of $\Mstar$ is circulant-like.
+Theoretical analysis is simplest when the words of interest are uniformly spaced on the latent continuum (e.g., the calendar months or historical years).
+In this case, the words occupy sites on a latent semantic \textit{lattice}.

+We begin with a general result: \cref{prop:fourier-embed} predicts the geometry of learned word embeddings for words on a semantic lattice with arbitrary dimension $D$, arbitrary kernel $C(\cdot)$, and periodic BCs.
+The theory directly specifies the vector components of the embeddings in their PCA basis.

 \begin{restatable}[Fourier embedding geometry (simplified)]{proposition}{fourierembed} Let $\sys$ correspond to a periodic semantic lattice.
 Assume \cref{asmp:translationsymmetry} holds on $\sys$ with kernel $C(\cdot)$.
 Assume the embedding dimension $d\geq \rank(\Mstar)$.
 Define the set of allowed wavevectors $\{\vk_\mu\}_{\mu=1}^{|\sys|}$, each satisfying $\vk=\pi\vn$ for some $\vn \in \mathbb{Z}^D$.
 Define $\tilde m(\vk)$ to be the discrete Fourier transform of $m(\vx)\defn C(\mathrm{dist}(\vx, \bm{0}))$.
 Define $\lambda_\mu \defn \tilde m(\vk_\mu)$.
 Then the PCA-projected embeddings for the words $i\in\sys$ have Fourier geometry: